Nineteen large lunettes

 Nineteen large lunettes, both ends drawn out and looped for suspension, decorated from the back with a dotted border.
 Cut from sheet gold.
 These ornaments appear to have formed the burial jewelry of a high-born woman, not unlike the gold treasures found by Heinrich Schliemann at Troy in 1878.
 Certain Egyptian motifs suggest commerce and sea ties between Egypt and coastal Asia Minor in the mid-third millennium B.C.

-Centennial Gift of Landon T. Clay
+Centennial purchase with funds donated by Landon T. Clay